Professor Richard Stewart

 - Research for an international NGO and a developing country on the future climate change regime, including how to reform the negotiating process and how to structure the obligations of states under the UNFCCC.

 All J.D. students interested in applying for the Clinic should submit via CAMS the standard application, resume and unofficial transcript, as well as a writing sample.
 3L applicants will receive a preference over 2Ls.
 To arrange an interview, please contact Basilio Valdehuesa, Vanderbilt Hall, Room 411, (212) 992-8165.

-Students who took the Clinic in Fall 2012:
+Students who took the Clinic in Spring 2014:

 * 3L applicants will receive a preference over 2Ls.
 The International Environmental Law Clinic welcomes LL.M. enrollments.
 See information in text about LL.M. applications.

 ** 2-3 clinical credits, depending on clinic project scope.
 There is also a possibility of developing some Clinic projects into written work as a directed research project for two credits that can satisfy the J.D. written work requirement.